hearthandsinc/challenges/ios/readme.md

 You are tasked to develop a consumer application that allows you to converse with a chatbot.

 A server is available, you can read more about it in [`./server`](./server).
-It contains documentation on how to run it and what kinds of api endpoints are available.
+The documentation contains informations on how to run the server and what kinds of API endpoints are available.

 ## Requirements